 There are many platypuses in the water of Broken River, so our expectations were high.
 And Broken River didn’t disappoint.
 Although the animals are known to be shy and hard to spot, we got super lucky and saw about a dozen.
 Just a short walk from Broken River Mountain Resort*, they have created a boardwalk with a few platforms made to spot a platypus.
 You’ll have higher chances of seeing them early in the morning or after 3 pm: we were told that 98% of platypuses go out to hunt at dusk and dawn.
 As it had rained a lot a few days before and the river looked murky, we were lucky to see them in the middle of the morning, which made our trip a lot easier.

-Responsible Travel Tip: Like many native Australian animals, platypuses face conservation threats.
-Drought, clearing vegetations, polluted waterways, predators… They struggle in some places.
+Responsible travel tip: Like many native animals in Australia, platypuses face conservation threats.
+Drought, land clearing, polluted waterways, predators… They struggle in some places.
 But if you like spotting platypuses, you can help!
 Have you ever heard of citizen science?
 During your travels, you can help researchers by providing data.
 Check this out: platypusSPOT

 We also loved the couple of hikes we did in Eungella National Park.

 From the platypus boardwalk, we walked the short Rainforest Discovery and Granite Bent Circuits for about one hour.
 We didn’t have time to explore the longer hikes as we spent too much time watching the platypuses.
 If you choose to spend a night at Broken River Mountain Resort*, you should be able to